Efficient Feature Distillation for Zero-shot Annotation Object Detection: Introduction

 To know how good the features are for distillation, we first apply CLIP to classify the instances in the COCO\cite{lin2014microsoft} dataset.
 We found that the classification accuracy (ACC) is only 46\% which is much lower than the ACC of the classifier in Faster R-CNN\cite{ren2015faster} (about 90\%).
 This indicates the domain gap between the training data of CLIP and the detection dataset, making the mapping from the image region to the vision-language feature space harder to learn.
 In addition, since the distillation is conducted on some specific image regions, how to select such a region is an important question.
-ViLD uses the proposals from an RPN trained with base category annotations as distillation regions.
-These proposals bias toward the region with base categories instances, which limits the novel information obtained by the detector and harms the distillation efficiency.
-Therefore, ViLD suffers from an extremely long training schedule.
+ViLD\cite{gu2021open} trains an RPN with base category annotations and applies the RPN to the training image again to generate proposals as distillation regions.
+As table~\ref{table:recall} shows, these proposals are biased toward the region with base categories instances, which limits the novel information obtained by the detector and harms the distillation efficiency.

-To address these problems, we propose \textbf{E}fficient Feature Distillation for \textbf{Z}ero-\textbf{S}hot \textbf{D}etection (\textbf{EZSD}).
-For bridging the domain gap, we find that simply finetuning the layer normalization layers in the CLIP with the base category instances significantly improves the ACC on both base and novel (Fig~\ref{clip_adaptaton_and_mapping}, 1).
+To address these problems, we propose \textbf{E}fficient Feature Distillation for \textbf{Z}ero-shot \textbf{A}nnotation object \textbf{D}etection (\textbf{EZAD}).
+For bridging the domain gap, we find that simply finetuning the LayerNorm layers in the CLIP with the base category instances significantly improves the ACC on both base and novel (Fig~\ref{clip_adaptaton_and_mapping}, 1).
 For the distillation regions, we expect these regions could contain novel objects so that some novel category information can be introduced into the detector.
-To make the best use of the only information we have in the zero-shot detection setting, the name of novel categories, we decide to use CLIP to select these regions with the help of the novel category names.
-The selected regions are named as CLIP Proposals, in which CLIP believes there is a novel category instance(Fig~\ref{clip_adaptaton_and_mapping}, 2).
+To make the best use of the only information we have in the ZAD setting, the name of novel categories, we decided to use CLIP to select these regions with the help of the novel category names.
+The selected regions are named CLIP Proposals, in which CLIP believes there is a novel category instance(Fig~\ref{clip_adaptaton_and_mapping}, 2).